 To allocate system data sets without having to know the data set key, you can use the special data set names specified.
-These data set names are only valid if the corresponding data sets exist.
+These data set names are only valid if the corresponding data sets exist and the data set was not created on a JES3 system and sent via NJE.
 JCL and JESJCLIN refer to the input JCL for the job.
 JESJCL is the JCL listing (JCL images) that were output from the converter.
 JESMSGLG and JESYSMSG are the JES2 message log and system messages data sets.
 If the job specifies JESLOG=SPIN, the JESMSGLG and JESYSMSG data set names attempts to link together the SPIN data sets into one logical data set for processing.